Boat logo

 Credit: Tim Barker

-Sacha Bonsor is the editorial director of BOAT International and a former editor at Harper’s Bazaar, The Times and the Daily Mail.
+Sacha Bonsor is the editor-at-large of BOAT International and a former editor at Harper’s Bazaar, The Times and the Daily Mail.
 Ocean conservation is one of the main pillars at the heart of BOAT's storytelling because, she says, “saving the sea is one of, if not the most, important issues facing humanity today, and it is also the thing that our audience cares about above all else".

 Oliver Steeds OBE: Co-chair, Ocean Awards; chief executive and founder, Nekton